List of characters in mythology novels by Rick Riordan: Zia Rashid

 Zia Rashid is a magician from the first Nome who was born and raised in Egypt.
 She is found and raised by Iskandar, the Chief Lector, after the destruction of her hometown by Apophis.
 When Julius Kane released five gods through the Rosetta Stone, she became the unexpected host of Nephthys, and was subsequently placed by Iskandar in an underwater prison so the House of Life could not eliminate her.
 A shabti of her was created to take her place; it is destroyed during the fight with Set in The Red Pyramid.
-Carter Kane falls in love with this shabti and seeks out the real Zia to free her and release Nephthys's spirit.
+Carter falls in love with this shabti and seeks out the real Zia to free her and release Nephthys' spirit.
 Zia, who specializes in fire magic, later becomes the host of Ra and the two manage to destroy Apophis in The Serpent's Shadow.
 Her initial indifference to Carter slowly evolves into romance, and the two begin dating at the end of the series when Ra ascends back to the heavens.